Skip to content

 • Pet care business software is what you buy to run your business: booking and scheduling, client and pet records, owner updates, invoicing, reminders.
 This is what this guide is about.

 • Consumer pet apps (training apps, health trackers, breed guides) are for pet owners, not for running a business.
-Useful for them; irrelevant to your back office.

-• Marketplaces (Rover, Care.com and their local equivalents) are where owners find and book a pro, and the platform takes a commission — often around 20% of each booking.
+• Marketplaces (Rover, Care.com and their local equivalents) are where owners find and book a pro, and the platform takes a commission, often around 20% of each booking.
 A customer-finding channel, not a way to run your day.

 Who pet care business software is for

-The core is the same across the trade — book the work, remember every pet's details, reassure the owner, get paid — but each profession leans on different features.
-Find yours, and read the focused guide:
+The core is the same across the trade (book the work, remember every pet's details, reassure the owner, get paid), but each profession leans on different features.
+Find yours and read the focused guide:

 A good all-in-one covers the shared core for any of these; the focused guides above tell you which extras to prioritise for your trade.